-Mike has been consistently recognized by the Legal 500 in the field of Section 337 litigation and was named a “Rising Star” by Managing IP in 2021 and 2022.
-Mike was also elected in 2022 to the Fellows of the American Bar Foundation, a global honorary society of attorneys, judges, law faculty, and legal scholars whose careers have demonstrated outstanding dedication to the highest principles of the legal profession.
+Mike has been recognized by the Legal 500 in the field of Section 337 litigation and was named a “Rising Star” by Managing IP.
+Patexia consistently ranks Mike among the most active and best performing attorneys at the ITC.
+Mike serves as Chair of the ITC Committee of the American Bar Association Section of Intellectual Property Law.
+Mike is also an elected member of the Fellows of the American Bar Foundation, a global honorary society of attorneys.
 Prior to joining the firm, Mike worked at a Washington, DC-based boutique law firm, where he focused on Section 337 investigations.

 - American University, Washington College of Law